These Southern Fried Fig Pies are a classic dessert that’s perfect with a little powdered sugar on top and a tall glass of milk. Enjoy!

 Recently my mother came to visit and had a bag full of the sweet figs she picked off of the tree in her backyard.
 I had never tried to make her fried pies myself, so I was eager to get the opportunity to make some for my family to try for the first time!

 After giving the figs a good wash, I removed all of the stems and cut them into fourths.
-In a medium sized skillet, I combined the figs, lemon juice, orange juice, cinnamon, sugar (I actually used stevia) and a smidge of flour for thickening.
-I brought the ingredients to a boil and cooked them for 2-3 minutes until the figs were good and tender and all of the sugar and flour had dissolved.
+In a medium sized skillet, I combined the figs, lemon juice, orange juice, cinnamon, sugar and a smidge of flour for thickening.
+I brought the ingredients to a boil and cooked them for 2-3 minutes until the figs were good and tender and all of the sugar and flour had dissolved and the mixture thickened.

 I got out my favorite cutting board and rolling pin and dusted it with some flour.
 I opened up a can of refrigerated biscuits and rolled each of them out flat.
 I had to re-flour my surface and my rolling pin between each biscuit to really prevent things from making a sticky mess.

 I then scooped a small spoonful of the fig filling onto the center of each flattened biscuit.
 Be careful not to put too much onto each biscuit, because it’ll squish out of the sides when you try to fold it over!

 Fold the biscuit in half over the filling and “seal” using a fork.
 (See picture below)